 A Tampa, Fla. native, Wall graduated from Stetson University (DeLand, Fla.), where he earned his Bachelor’s Degree in Sport Management and Marketing.
 Wall lives in Fayetteville with his wife Suzanne and their son, Jacob.

-The 2022-23 season will be the second season for Drew Blevins with the Marksmen as the director of communications, community relations, and play-by-play voice.
+The 2022-23 season will be the second season for Drew Blevins with the Marksmen as the director of communications and broadcasting.

 Blevins came to the Marksmen after two seasons spent in professional hockey as the play-by-play voice of the FPHL’s Carolina (Winston-Salem, N.C.)
 Thunderbirds, where he elevated the team’s broadcast to never-before-seen heights.
 He did this through new graphics packages, a stronger emphasis on visual storytelling and becoming a pioneer in directing, producing and performing a full-TV style broadcast.